MicrosoftDocs/winrt-api/windows.storage.fileproperties/imageproperties_datetaken.md

 The date when the image was taken.

 ## -remarks
-If the date property isn't set, this value defaults to 0 which can be translated into misleading dates in different programming languages.
-In JavaScript, for example, 0 translates to December 16, 1600.
-You should always check that this property is a real value and not 0.
+If the date property isn't set, this value defaults to January 1, 1601 00:00:00.
+You should always check that this property is a real value and not the default date.

 ## -examples